 Using a weighted blanket is a great way to relax your body and mind before bedtime.
 And though they come in a variety of fabrics, colors, and sizes, they’re all designed to apply a therapeutic technique called deep pressure touch.
 Of course, every sleeper’s needs are unique, so how do you know which weighted blanket is the right one for you?

 Well, you’ve come to the right place because I’m about to make your shopping experience a whole lot easier.
-In this guide, I’m presenting my top four favorite weighted blankets, all of which I’ve personally tested.
+In this guide, I’m presenting my top four favorite weighted blankets from Amazon, all of which I’ve personally tested.
 Plus, I’ll leave you with some expert tips and tricks for finding the perfect weighted sleep accessories.
 Let’s get started!

 Luna Weighted Blanket

 Covered in 100% cotton and filled with hypoallergenic glass beads, this weighted blanket is super soft and soothing.
 It also features gridded stitching for a perfectly even distribution of pressure.

 - The Luna weighted blanket is hypoallergenic and OEKO-Tex certified, which guarantees that it was made without any harsh chemicals or dyes.

 - If you’re shopping for the whole family, you’ll be glad to know that this blanket is offered in weights ranging from 5 to 30 lbs!